top of page

 I always photograph the moon in manual exposure mode, which enables me to set my shutter speed, aperture and ISO manually.
 This is because the amount of light falling on the moon will be the same for the duration of your shoot, and if the brightness is the same, the exposure settings can be fixed.

-To start with, for an average moon, dial in ISO 1000, shutter speed 1/500, and the widest aperture (lowest f-number) you can get.
+To start with, for an average moon, I dial in ISO 1000, shutter speed 1/500, and the widest aperture (lowest f-number) I can get.
 On a basic camera set, you might get a wide aperture of f/6.3, for example.
-Why those aperture and shutter speed settings?
-A wide aperture lets in the greatest volume of light, which supports a shutter speed of 1/500 to freeze any camera shake.
-For a brighter super moon, I've shot at ISOs as low as 100.

-To check exposure (brightness), turn on the highlight warning in your camera's playback menu.
+On my Nikon Z7, I can see the exposure (and historgram) live as I dial in the settings.
+If you don't have live exposure preview/histogram, you can turn on the highlight warning in your camera's playback menu as a tool for checking exposure.
 White areas of the picture will blink during playback if they're blown out.
-A quick way to set good exposure is to adjust your settings, in this case ISO, until the highlights start blinking, and then go one notch darker.
+A quick way to set good exposure is to adjust your settings until the highlights start blinking, and then go one notch darker.

 That's the basics!
 Just go out on the next clear night and if the moon is one you want to photograph, start with these settings and go for it!